KBerkeYilmaz/KBerkeYilmaz/README.md

 💡 I am eager to collaborate on projects that may help me grow as a developer.

 🌱 I'm learning system design to enhance my ability to architect and scale web applications effectively.
-Also work on animation libraries to hone my frontend skills.
+I also work on animation libraries to hone my frontend skills.

 :pencil2: Currently working on [Team Random CRM App](https://www.teamrandom.dev/)